How to Safely Lose Weight After Having a BabyBy Carole Anderson Lucia Science-Backed

 8. Be realistic.

 Just as it took nine-plus months to gain your pregnancy weight (and to grow that sweet baby), it can take some time to lose it.
-So be patient, be kind to yourself, and be realistic.
+Keep in mind that your body has changed, so you may need to ease into a new diet and exercise routine.
+Losing weight is a journey, so be patient, be kind to yourself, and be realistic.
 Most women are able to return to their pre-pregnancy weight by six to 12 months after delivery.12

 Above all, remember that while those lingering pounds may be discouraging, they’re a reminder of what your body was able to do: grow and nourish your beautiful baby.
-So take it slowly, be kind to yourself, and treasure these days with your child.
-They’ll be gone before you know it—and so will your baby weight!
+So take it slowly, be kind to yourself, and treasure these days with your growing baby.
+They’ll be gone before you know it—and so will the extra weight!

 Want to take something off your plate as a new mom?
 Leave the meal planning and prep to us!
-The Jenny Craig program is a safe and effective way to lose those pregnancy pounds—you just need to be at least six weeks post-delivery to participate.
+The Jenny Craig program is a safe and effective way to meet your postpartum weight loss goals—you just need to be at least six weeks post-delivery to participate.
 Book your free appointment to get started today!

 6 Lauwers, J; Swisher, A: Counseling the Nursing Mother: A Lactation Consultant’s Guide.
 Jones & Bartlett Learning, 2011: pg.
 171